christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

 ![](Images/Anaconda2.png)

 - Select _Not installed_ from the dropdown to show all the packages Anaconda knows about that are not installed in your environment already.
-- Search for `pyserial`.
+- Search for `matplotlib`.
 When it appears, select the checkbox for the package and hit _Apply_.

 ![](Images/Anaconda3.png)

 - Select _Apply_ in the dialogue that appears to confirm installation of the dependencies, and wait until the package is installed.
-- Repeat this process to install `matplotlib`, `numpy` and `scipy`.

 ### Using the _pip_ package manager
-We are going to use a package called "Arduino-Python" a lot as we progress in the course.
+We are going to use a package called "Arduino-Python3" a lot as we progress in the course.
 This package is not available through the package manager in Anaconda.
 To install it, we need to use another package manager called _pip_.
 It works well together with Conda.

-To install "Arduino-Python" with _pip_, do the following:
+To install "Arduino-Python3" with _pip_, do the following:
  - Go to the environments tab of Anaconda.
  - Click the play button next to the Python environment you set up earlier.
  - Click _Open Terminal_.

 You will get a Terminal/Command Line window which is referencing the Conda environment you launched it from.
- - Type `pip install arduino-python` followed by return.
+ - Type `pip install arduino-python3` followed by return.
  - _pip_ will set to work and give you a message indicating if the installation was successful.
    - If the package was successfully installed, close the Terminal/Command Line window and return to Anaconda.
    - If you encountered an error, ask for help.